 Europe occupies an important place on the research and teaching agenda of The Australian National University (ANU).

 Since establishment in 2001, the Centre has been funded jointly by ANU and the European Commission.
 This funding promoted European Union studies and dialogue with Europe with an exciting program of activities and research initiatives in partnership with the European Commission.
-In 2018 ANUCES is delivering research, education and outreach with the support of the Erasmus+ Programme of the European Union.
+From 2018, ANUCES has been delivering research, education and outreach with the support of the Jean Monnet Actions under the Erasmus+ Programme of the European Union.

 Subscribe to our mailing list to stay up to date with our events and activities.